flloschy/auto-dl/README.md

     - set the `ORIGIN` to the domain form the the webUI will be accessed from.
 This is required because else `POST` request wont be able to execute - which are required for key functionality -
 7. Install all npm packages
     - `npm install`

+8. Give everyone permissions to execute the `.sh` files
+    - `chmod +x start.sh`
+    - `chmod +x start-node-server.sh`
+    - `chmod +x start-python-runner.sh`

-8. At this point everything is ready to run.
+9. At this point everything is ready to run.
 Though i assume you want this to start whenever your server boots up
     - `crontab -e`
     - Add a new line `@reboot sh </your/desired/parent/path>/auto-dl/start.sh`
     - reboot your server